Boxer Rebellion: Seymour Expedition

 As the situation grew more violent, the Eight Powers authorities at Dagu dispatched a second multinational force to Beijing on 10 June 1900.
-This force of 2,000 sailors and marines was under the command of Vice-Admiral Edward Seymour RN, the largest contingent being British.
+This force of 2,000 sailors and marines was under the command of Vice Admiral Edward Hobart Seymour, the largest contingent being British.
 The force moved by train from Dagu to Tianjin with the agreement of the Chinese government, but the railway had been severed between Tianjin and Beijing.
-Seymour resolved to continue forward by rail to the break and repair the railway, or progress on foot from there if necessary, as it was only 120 km from Tianjin to Beijing.
-When Seymour left Tianjin and started toward Beijing, it angered the imperial court.

-The court then replaced Prince Qing at the Zongli Yamen, with Manchu Prince Duan, a member of the imperial Aisin Gioro clan (foreigners called him a "Blood Royal"), who was extremely anti-foreigner and pro-Boxer.
+Seymour resolved to continue forward by rail to the break and repair the railway, or progress on foot from there, if necessary, as it was only 120 km from Tianjin to Beijing.
+The court then replaced Prince Qing at the Zongli Yamen with Manchu Prince Duan, a member of the imperial Aisin Gioro clan (foreigners called him a "Blood Royal"), who was anti-foreigner and pro-Boxer.
 He soon ordered the Imperial army to attack the foreign forces.
 Confused by conflicting orders from Beijing, General Nie Shicheng let Seymour's army pass by in their trains.

 After leaving Tianjin, the force quickly reached Langfang, but the railway was destroyed there.
 Seymour's engineers tried to repair the line, but the force found itself surrounded, as the railway in both behind directions was destroyed.
-They were attacked from all sides by Chinese irregulars and Imperial troops.
-Five thousand of Dong Fuxiang's "Gansu Braves" and an unknown number of "Boxers" won a costly but major victory over Seymour's troops at the Battle of Langfang on 18 June.
-Seymour then retreated from Langfang.
-The force was constantly fired upon by cavalry, and artillery bombarded their positions.
-It was reported that the Chinese artillery was superior, since the force had not brought much artillery with them, thinking they could easily sweep through Chinese resistance.
+They were attacked from all sides by Chinese irregulars and imperial troops.
+Five thousand of Dong Fuxiang's Gansu Braves and an unknown number of Boxers won a costly but major victory over Seymour's troops at the Battle of Langfang on 18 June.
 The Seymour force could not locate the Chinese artillery, which was raining shells upon their positions.
 Chinese troops employed mining, engineering, flooding, and simultaneous attacks.
-The Chinese also employed pincer movements, ambushes, and sniping with some success against the foreigners.
+The Chinese also employed pincer movements, ambushes, and sniping with some success.